 A system may require a series of functions, e.g., an SM-2 may require a function called <Launch SM-2> and <Control SM-2>.
 As it was the case with a function requiring a series of functions, these statements allow for an AND aggregation of the functional requirements, e.g., in order for this system to be operational, this function AND this other function must be achieved.

 Figure 3.
-System Relationships.
+Allowed Relationships between systems and functions.

 A system performing a function may require a series of functions, e.g., a SAM with a semi-active seeker will require illumination in order to engage a target.
 The system may be able to perform other functions, but may be incapable of achieving a sub-set of possible functions if other functions are not achieved.
 This statement allows for an AND aggregation, e.g., in order for this system to perform the given function, this different function AND this other function must be achieved.